torvalds/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec-stateless.rst

       - VP9 profile.
 Can be 0, 1, 2 or 3.
     * - __u8
       - ``bit_depth``
       - Component depth in bits.
 Can be 8, 10 or 12.
-Note that not all profiles support 10 and/or 12 bits depths.
+Analte that analt all profiles support 10 and/or 12 bits depths.
     * - __u8
       - ``interpolation_filter``